Allowing wealthy families to 'leapfrog' Scotland's university system 'not the answer'

 The RUK (rest of the UK) fees are currently capped at £9,250.
 Overseas fees are set by institutions and can be much higher depending on the course and institution

-She said the UCS had "never been happy" with a system that allows applicants from the rest of the UK to pay for places at Scottish universities.
+She said the UCU had "never been happy" with a system that allows applicants from the rest of the UK to pay for places at Scottish universities.

 READ MORE: Students from deprived areas perform as well as those from wealthy backgrounds study finds